evertlammerts/duckdb-python/README.md

 ## Development

 We use Astral UV for local development and recommend you do as well.
+Note: we require pip >= 25.1.0 for development, because we work with dependency groups.

 Some useful commands: